 ‘After’ is a romance novel filled with quotes, quotes that perfectly describe the feelings of hate, love, betrayal, desire, the will to hold on to the past, and the strife for freedom.
 Each character in ‘After‘ has a struggle, a need to achieve or feel something, and their words bring to life their deepest desires.

 No. I don’t love him . . . he is . . . well . . . he’s a jerk.
 I have known him less than two months, and half of that . . . actually all of that time we have spent fighting.
 You can’t love someone you only met two months ago.
 Besides, he’s a jerk.

-Tessa desperately tires to deny her feeling for Hardin here.
+The main character Tessa desperately tries to deny her feeling for Hardin here.
 Though she knew there was definitely something she felt for him, she still tried to lie to herself that it was all a charade and her feelings for Hardin were only momentary.

 I love you, Hardin.
 This is the first time we have both openly said the words, and I fight down my urge to panic over the possibility that he could take them back again.
 Even if he does, I will always have the memory of how they sounded, how they made me feel.

 This is where Tessa finally admits her feelings, something she had been ignoring and fighting, the feeling that she was madly in love with the one person she hated, despised, and weirdly felt intensely attracted to.
 Though she desperately tried to hold back, to convince herself her desire for Hardin was all a charade, she couldn’t and ended up giving in to her feelings.

 For a moment I find myself wishing I was someone else, someone braver.
 Like Steph.
 If I was Steph, I would strip down and jump into the warm water with Hardin.
 I would splash around and climb up the bank just to jump back and soak him.
 I would be fun and carefree.